sass/sass/doc-src/SASS_CHANGELOG.md

   "screen"` and both `screen.scss` and `_screen.scss` exist, a warning will be printed.

+* Sass now has numerous functions for working with strings: `str-length` will return the length of a string; `str-insert` will insert one string into another; `str-index` will return the index of a substring within another string; `str-slice` will slice a substring from a string; `to-upper-case` will transform a string to upper case characters; and `to-lower-case` will transform a string to lower case characters.

 * `Sass::Compiler.on_updating_stylesheet` has been removed.

 * `Sass::Plugin.options=` has been removed.